currawong-project/caw/examples/examples.md

 Likewise `in:{ in_:split.out_ }` can be seen as equivalent to:
 `in:{ in_:split.out0_3 }` in this example.

-3. Create and connect to a selected variables.
+#### Connect multiple destination variable to a single source processor variable.

 The _begin_,_count_ notation can also be used on the destination side of the `in:{...}` statment expression.